Here’s what inmates at Scotland’s prisons will be eating this Christmas and New Year

 Greenock

-This is what prisoners in Greenock prison will be able to choose from on Christmas Day and New Year’s Day.
+This is what prisoners in Gateside will be able to choose from on Christmas Day and New Year’s Day.

 Their Christmas Day brunch options are orange juice, either two rolls with bacon or vegetarian sausage, yoghurt and fruit.